miekg/pgo/README.md

     volumes:
       - ./caddy/:/etc/caddy/
     networks:
-      - caddynet
+      - reverseproxy

 networks:
-    caddynet:
+    reverseproxy:
-      name: caddy
+      name: reverseproxy
 ~~~

-Where the network created is called `caddy` and the `Caddyfile-import` is written, by pgod(8), into
+Where the network created is called `reverseproxy` and the `Caddyfile-import` is written, by pgod(8), into
 the directory that gets mounted as a volume inside the caddy container.
 The `pgo-caddy` git
 repository has an .gitignore for `caddy/Caddyfile-import`.